amcadams9619/watson-online-store/README.md

 # Creating a Retail Chatbot using Watson Conversation, Discovery and Database Services

-In this developer journey we will create a Watson Conversation based chatbot that allows a user to: 1) find items to purchase using Watson Discovery, and
+In this alan's developer journey we will create a Watson Conversation based chatbot that allows a user to: 1) find items to purchase using Watson Discovery, and
 2) add and remove items from their cart by updating a Cloudant NoSQL Database.